joann8512/SusPedal-Gen/.ipynb_checkpoints/index-checkpoint.md

 ### Audio Samples

 We provide short samples of the generation results.
-And a comparison of the same generated clip with/without pedals will also be provided.
+And a comparison of the same generated clip with/without pedals will also be provided. test

 <table class="VA-example" style="width:100%" cellspacing="0" cellpadding="0">
   <tr>